gopalkoyyana/Open-JDK-Upgrade-Agent/README.md

 ## Features

+*   **Vulnerability Check**: **NEW!** Before any download or upgrade operation, the agent queries the OSV.dev (Open Source Vulnerabilities) database to check for known security vulnerabilities in the target OpenJDK version.
+If CRITICAL or HIGH severity vulnerabilities are detected, the upgrade process is automatically aborted to protect your system.
 *   **Detection**: Identifies existing Java/OpenJDK installations (`JAVA_HOME`).
 *   **Dependency Analysis**: Checks which libraries an application is linked against (using `ldd`, `otool`, etc.) when an application path is provided.
 *   **Dependency Upgrade**: Identifies and upgrades application dependencies (libraries) using system package managers, with user confirmation.
 Supports Linux (apt, yum, rpm, dpkg).